top of page

 In the far south parts of "Argo Navis" and Hydra, just North of Leo there is Leo-minor and the other half of Ursa Major and part of Draco north of Ursa Major.

-The lion's head: is expressing through late Cancer.
+is expressing through late Cancer.
 Algenubi, the eye of the lion and Rasalas, the crown of the lion.
 The lion calls out to explore the "renewed" life and gives generously of his free thinking abilities.
+I think, the mane of the lion, in early sidereal Leo, can be looked at as like the "halo" and may talk about our own "radiation".

-Sextant constellation: south of the ecliptic (ca. 9 to 15 degrees sidereal Leo) is about orientation or positioning of self within the "greater" - also of re-evaluating energy.
+south of the ecliptic (ca. 9 to 15 degrees sidereal Leo) is about orientation or positioning of self within the "grander scale" - also of re-evaluating energy.

-Denebola: the lion's tale at ca. 26 degrees sidereal Leo marks a longitude of the heaven very powerful - it's a region with strong creative power that "must" be released, hard to "hold back".
-Approaching the Leo-Virgo cusp, it marks an area where we need to gain clarity of the underlaying currents or spiritual truth, seeing through mere "powerplays" and facades within and on the stage of life...
+the lion's tale at ca. 26 degrees sidereal Leo marks a longitude of the heaven very powerful - it's a region with strong creative power that "must" be released, hard to "hold back".
+Approaching the Leo-Virgo cusp, it marks an area where we need to gain clarity of the underlying currents or spiritual truth, seeing through mere "power plays" and facades within and on the stage of life...

 Interesting is - in January 2020 Nasa published a short paper and video about Thuban, as they have been able to observe an "anomaly" and did find out, that Thuban does experience eclipses.